 A very popular way to structure opinion pieces for students is using an OREO structure.

 Creating an anchor chart with this structure can be very helpful to many of your students.
 It’s important to model a complete opinion writing piece for your students before asking them to write one independently.
 OREO isn’t the only opinion writing structure and some students may prefer alternatives.
 The Opinion Writing Banana Splits in the Writing Centers Bundle are wonderful.
 Students are given an opinion writing prompt then asked to build a “banana split” that has an opinion, three reasons, and a conclusion.

+Check out this post for 35 opinion writing prompt ideas.
 There are also dozens of tiered opinion writing prompts in our No Prep Monthly Writing Pages.
 Each prompt has three levels of support that you can give to your students based on their mastery level.
 There’s a great preview of this resource in the video below.

 SHOP THIS POST

 Showcase Writing Samples